When it comes to mobile app messaging, there are a few push notification tools you absolutely need.

 Naturally, it doesn’t make sense to blast users in other countries or regions without using their native tongue.
 That said, forcing a mobile team to manually translate a push notification into dozens of languages is unrealistic.
 Instead, you should opt for a push notification tool that automatically translates messages into as many languages as you need.

 As a final touch, recognize that when you’re sending a push notification to users in multiple regions, respect local time zones.
 Either schedule the message by time zone, or check a “quiet hours” option, which suppresses the send and waits until morning.
 No one wants an angry user woken up by the “ping” of a push message.

 When you’ve gone through so much effort to grow your user base, you need to make sure you keep them around.

 Unfortunately, by day 90, you retain less than two percent of users.

 That’s where mobile marketing automation comes in.
-Automation involves sending timely campaigns based on individual user behavior — at scale.
+Automated push notification tools involve sending timely campaigns based on individual user behavior — at scale.